Bone Marrow Transplant and Palliative Care

 Some people have few or mild side-effects from a bone marrow transplant.
 But others may experience a wide variety of physical symptoms.
 These can include:

 After a bone marrow transplant is completed, some people experience a condition called “Graft-versus-host Disease.”
 This is a serious condition that causes its own set of symptoms, which palliative care can also help.

-It is never easy to go through the process of a bone marrow transplant.
+It is never easy to go through a bone marrow transplant.
 But palliative care is there to help you even before your bone marrow transplant process begins.
 Some palliative care treatments for transplant include medicines that relieve pain, help you sleep, manage shortness of breath and help you relax.